persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-02-27-asp-net-6-signup-api.md

 </ul>

 <p>
-- Unit Tests with Karma and Jasmine for the Angular Client<br />
 - Swagger API documentation with routes<br />
 - JWT authentication with refresh tokens<br />
 - Email sign up and verification<br />